 Joining the Society of Physics Students is Easy!

 Any physics student can join the UNH Society of Physics Students for free!
 You do not need to be a pure physics BS major, you just need to be a student who specializes in physics on some level.
 For example, people trying to get BAs in physics, or minors, or dual degrees, etc. can join.

-To be an official member of the "National" group of SPS, simply come to an SPS meeting and we'll work on getting you signed up.
-Memberships cost $20/year, paid for by SPStutoring funds (so it is free for you).
+To be an official member of the "National" SPS, simply come to an SPS meeting and we'll work on getting you signed up.
+Memberships cost $20/year, but this is paid for by SPStutoring funds (so it is free for you!).
 Official membership in SPS gives you a few perks, notably a subscription to Physics Today (a high quality physics magazine for physicists), subscription to the Journal of Undergraduate Research, the SPS Observer (Society of Physics Students Official Newsletter with good accessible physics articles), and membership in the physics society of your choice, which generally comes with a free newsletter or journal (choices are American Physical Society, Optical Society of America, Acoustical Society of America, the Society of Rheology, American Association of Physics Teachers, American Crystallographic Association, American Astronomical Society, American Association of Physicists in Medicine, American Vacuum Society, or American Geophysical Union).

 Note: Even if you aren't an official member with the national group, that does not prevent you from being a part of the UNH chapter of SPS.

 The Society of Physics Students is an organization composed of undergraduate physics students who meet outside of our physics classes.

 SPS is a great place for physics students to meet and socialize with other physics majors and students interested in physics in an informal setting while doing interesting things.
 On top of this, SPS provides information on paid physics research opportunities and other physics jobs, good classes to take, physics collqquia, or even just actual physics from talking with other students.